-Transaction codes are used on IRS tax transcripts and WMR/IRS2Go to provide information for individual and business filers into what is happening with their tax return processing, reasons for potential delays, when a refund will be paid or why it was lower than expected (offsets).
+Transaction codes are used on IRS tax transcripts and WMR/IRS2Go to provide current and historical information for individual and business filers on what is happening with their tax return processing, reasons for potential delays, when a refund will be paid or why it was lower than expected (offsets).

 There are dozens of codes, but Code 846, Refund Issued, is one you will generally WANT to see this on your account tax transcript (under the Explanation of Transactions section) after your return has been through IRS system processing.

 Basically it means the IRS is sending you the overpayment of your taxes – i.e. your refund!
+This includes any interest payments.
 So getting this code on your transcript is a good sign and confirmation your federal tax refund is approved and getting paid.

-But you will likely see several transaction codes prior to the 846 code including future dates, and I’ll discuss some of these in the sections below to help you better understand how the final refund amount shown on your 846 code is calculated.
+But you will likely see several transaction codes and dates on your tax transcript prior to the 846 code showing up.
+I’ll discuss some of these in the sections below to help you better understand when the final refund amount shown on your 846 code is paid.

 Transcript 898 and 899 Codes – Refund Applied to non IRS Debt